googleapis/cloud-trace-nodejs/README.md

 ## How does automatic tracing work?

-Node.js provides concurrency through as asynchronous execution model.
+Node.js provides concurrency through an asynchronous execution model.
 To be able to keep track of the current request across asynchronous execution boundaries we use the [async-listener][] module.
 It modifies the core async APIs in Node.js, and Promises, to save and restore the 'execution context' across the async bounaries.
 In addition, we instrument frameworks (like express, hapi, etc. if loaded) to create request contexts for the execution of the incoming requests.
-Similarly, we instrument RPC libraries (like mysql, redis, outbound http, etc.) to keep track of the latency of these operations and to correlate them to the incoming request.
+Similarly, we instrument RPC libraries (like mysql, redis, outbound http, etc.), utilizing the saved/restored context, to keep track of the latency of these operations and to correlate them to the incoming request.

 This `async-listener` based mechanism works great in most cases, but it does have some limitations that can prevent us from being able to properly track execution context: